The Church of the Flying Spaghetti Monster, after having existed in secrecy for hundreds of years, came into the mainstream just a few years ago*.

 Pastafarianism is different than most religions in that we explicitly make the point that our scripture need not be believed literally.
 In other religions this is known but not often said out loud (many Christians don’t take the Bible literally but won’t volunteer this).
 Pastafarian scripture has some outlandish and sometimes contradictory components – and unlike the scripture of mainstream religion, these pieces were intentional and obvious, and our congregation is aware of this.

 Education: Negligible (B.S.
 Physics)

-Location: Grew up in Oregon, USA.
+Location: I grew up in Oregon, USA.
 College: Oregon, New Zealand.
-After college I lived in Nevada and then Arizona, and then Oregon again, and then I have been wandering-while-working for the last ~3 years, most of that in the Philippines, most of that on Boracay island.
+After college I lived in Nevada and then Arizona, and then Oregon again, and then wandering around.
+I lived on an island in the Philippines for 3 years.
+Now I’m back in the US.

 Occupation aside from prophet of FSM: Hobo, hammock enthusiast.
 Also various nerdwork around computers.

 *1: The Church of the FSM came into the mainstream in 2005 after this open letter was published.